harrylb/wardrobe/README.md

 -------------

 This is a program that utilities object oriented programing (OOP) with classes and class inheritance.
-There is one super-class and two sub-classes (Shirt and socks)
+There is one super-class and three sub-classes (Shirt, Jacket, and Socks)

 -----------------------
 The Wardrobe class